All Year: normally April - November

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-If you apply, be sure to respond quickly to any questions from us, because there are many requests and we don't have time to wait for two days to know what your intentions are.
+If you apply, be sure to respond quickly to our questions, because there are many requests and we can't wait for two days to know your intentions.
 Others will be waiting to hear from us.

 Before you proceed to make a request, you should know that we get many requests from travellers that don't include their dates of travel, verifiable references or enough detail to convince us to take a complete stranger to live in our home for an extended visit.
 Your initial request may be only a first step; to be successful, you will have to impress us with your thoughtful travel plans, your well-written profile and good references.
 Think of it this way: would you want your own parents to accept a total stranger into their home?
 Try to fill your profile with enough detail that you would like to see from someone who would come and stay with your own parents or grandparents.